wein.plus

 Log in Become a Member

 A term used primarily in French Burgundy (clos = closed, clôture = enclosure) for a vineyard or site, but also for wineries that own such a site.
 As a rule, this is a reference to an enclosure with a wall, although this may no longer exist or may never have existed.
-In the Middle Ages, Clos was rather a general term for a vineyard.
-Many such vineyards were walled by the Cistercians in the Middle Ages to protect them from animals and the weather.
-The best-known walled vineyards include Clos de Vougeot (with a high, kilometre-long wall, some of which still exists today) and Clos des Lambrays in the Côte d'Or area.
+In the Middle Ages, Clos was a general term for a vineyard.
+Many such vineyards were walled in by the Cistercians in the Middle Ages as protection from animals and the weather.
+Actual walled vineyards include Clos de Vougeot (some of which are still walled today) and Clos des Lambrays in the Côte d'Or area.

 Voices of our members